jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 └───────────────┴──────────────┴────────────┴──────────────┴──────────────────────────────────────────────────────────┘
 ```

-To get a list of supported models during run-time, you can call:
+To get a list of supported models at run-time, you can call:

 ```python
 import finetuner